The subtle statistics of the distance ladder: On the distance prior and selection effects: The impact of selection

 \subsection{Biases of different methods under different selection types}

 Fig.~\ref{fig:bias_chi2} shows $\mathcal{B}(H_0)$ as a function of $c\sigma_z$ for volume-, redshift- and magnitude-limited samples for each of the methods described above.
 These tests use the same model parameters as in Sec.~\ref{sec:mock}, except that for the redshift-limited sample we impose a maximum observed redshift of $\bar{H}_0 r_{\max}$, while for the magnitude-limited sample we impose a maximum apparent magnitude of $\mu(r_{\max}) + M$, where $r_{\max} = 100~\mathrm{Mpc}$.
 In both cases, we draw true distances extending well beyond $r_{\max}$ and apply rejection sampling to retain $N_{\mathrm{gal}} = 2000$ galaxies within the selection limits.
 We create 200 independent mock datasets at 11 equally-spaced $c\sigma_z$ values between 0 and 500 km/s inclusive, showing the median $\mathcal{B}(H_0)$ with solid lines and the 16$^\text{th}$-84$^\text{th}$ percentile range with bands.
+It is important to remember that $c\sigma_z$ includes a contribution from peculiar velocity uncertainties, which introduces a scatter between predicted cosmological redshift and observed redshift.
+Thus even if observed redshifts are arbitrarily well-measured, $c\sigma_z \approx 300$ km/s in the absence of a peculiar velocity model, and $\approx150-200$ km/s with one~\citep{VFO}.

 Fig.~\ref{fig:bias_chi2} validates the above results: the volume prior is naturally unbiased for volume-limited and magnitude-selected samples (assuming that $M$ is known), while for the redshift-selected case, it is readily made unbiased by including the selection factor $H_0^{3N}$ in the posterior.
-The linear-in-$\mu$ prior is biased in all cases except for the case of redshift selection and $\sigma_z=0$, where the volume prior serendipitously cancels with the selection factor.
+The uniform-in-$\mu$ prior is biased in all cases except for the case of redshift selection and $\sigma_z=0$, where the volume prior serendipitously cancels with the selection factor.
 The phenomenological model recovers the volume prior for volume-limited data by putting the exponential truncation beyond the known upper limit $r_\text{max}$ and fitting $p\approx2$, but does not achieve the correct result for the other types of selection: it remains roughly as biased as the other biased models.